LLC vs Trademark: What Actually Protects Your Brand (And What Doesn’t)

 The earlier founders understand what they own, what’s exposed, and what needs to be protected, the easier it becomes to scale with confidence instead of reacting under pressure later.

-Final Thoughts: LLC vs Trademark
+An LLC vs Trademark S

 If you take one thing away from this, let it be this: